-Kourtney And Khloe Kardashian Are Reportedly In Talks For Spin-Off Show According To ‘Radar Online’
+Kourtney And Khloe Kardashian Are Reportedly In Talks For Spinoff Show, According To ‘Radar Online’

 A new report from Radar Online suggests that sisters Kourtney and Khloe Kardashian are in talks to get another spinoff show, much like their previous spinoffs — Kourtney & Khloe Take The Hamptons and Kourtney & Khloe Take Miami.
 The two ladies already have a lot on their plate at this time with Kourtney managing her newly-launched website Poosh and juggling life with three children while Khloe is also extremely busy with her denim line Good American as well as her baby daughter True Thompson.

 Now, E! thinks that it is the perfect time for the two girls to get their own series — because there would be a lot of great content for the show.
-And not only would the potential spinoff show the girls’ professional endeavors, it could also potentially feature their love lives.
+And not only would the potential spinoff show the girls’ professional endeavors, but it could also potentially feature their love lives.
 Now that Kourtney and Scott Disick are through and Khloe and Tristan Thompon are as well, this marks the first time that the two ladies have been single in quite some time and producers think that it could be the perfect opportunity.

 “Right now the network is considering a spinoff for them because they are both single, and the two of them have not been single at the same time for a very long time,” an insider dished.